 Remote Installation For Android

-Unfortunately, uMobix does not have any remote installation feature for either rooted or unrooted Android devices, which means you need to have physical access to the target device.
+I was disappointed to discover that uMobix does not have any remote installation feature for either rooted or unrooted Android devices, which means you need to have physical access to the target device.

 Luckily, the installation process is quick and easy and didn’t even take more than 10 minutes in my case.
 You certainly won’t get a headache from installing uMobix on your Android device, even if you’re not that knowledgeable about technology.